davidetorre92/AquaNet/README.md

 - **name**: This attribute represents the name of the food web, which typically includes the geographical location and the year of the study when available (e.g., "Yucatan (1987)").
 It provides context and identification for the ecological network being represented.
 - **Author**: When available, indicates the primary researcher(s) or the author(s) of the study from which the food web data was derived.
 - **Citation**: When available, provides the formal citation for the study or publication that presented the food web.
 This enables users of the dataset to reference the original work accurately in their own publications or research.
-Regardless this attribute, for each graph we've added the whole bibliograph for this dataset in the Supplementary Materials.
+Regardless this attribute, for each food web we've added the whole bibliograph for this dataset in the Supplementary Materials.
 - **URL**: When available, offers a direct link additional to the resource.

 ### Node (Vertex) Level Attributes:
 - **ECO**: Stands for the ecological type of the node.
 It differentiates between living beings (1) and nonliving organic deposit (2) like detritus, debris, Particulate Organic Carbon (POC), Dissolved Organic Carbon (DOC), etc.
-- **id**: A unique identifier for each node within the graph.
+- **id**: A unique identifier for each node within the food web.
 - **name**: The name of the node, which could be the species name, a group of species, or nonliving organic deposit components within the ecological system.
 - **trophic_level**: Represents the trophic level of the node within the food web, indicating the node's position in the ecosystem's food chain.
 Trophic levels range from primary producers at the base (trophic level 1), through various levels of consumers, to apex predators at the top.
 Decomposers and detritivores are also included in this spectrum, typically occupying specific trophic levels based on their feeding behavior.
 The trophic level ($TL_i$) of node $i$ is calculated using the formula: